Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: Introduction

-For the decentralized grid control architecture, \cite{siljak2002robust,Elloumi2002} pioneer the design of robust decentralized stabilization for interconnected multi-machine power networks modeled as \textit{nonlinear} ODEs.
-The underlying concept behind this approach is to treat the nonlinearities of the system as a source of uncertainty and as such, provided that these nonlinearities are quadratically bounded, a linear state feedback control gain can be synthesized by solving convex optimization problems with LMIs.
-This idea has been utilized in \cite{Zecevic2004,BEFEKADU200591} and later on is extended to enhance power networks' transient dynamics \cite{Marinovici2013}, improve damping in inter-area oscillations \cite{lian2017decentralized}, and tackle parametric uncertainties via $\mathcal{H}_{\infty}$ control \cite{WANG2015155}.
-In addition to this, a decentralized control based on the LQR for improving small signal stability and providing a sufficient damping is proposed in \cite{Singh2016}.
-Albeit the methods proposed in \cite{siljak2002robust,Elloumi2002,Marinovici2013,lian2017decentralized} are not relying on any linearization either, they \textit{(i)} only consider active power transfer between generators and loads, \textit{(ii)} the model is valid only for the reduced network (only comprised of generator buses), and \textit{(iii)} the disturbance due to renewables uncertainty is not taken into consideration.
+For the decentralized grid control architecture, the works in \cite{siljak2002robust,Elloumi2002} pioneer the design of robust decentralized stabilization for interconnected multi-machine power networks modeled as \textit{nonlinear} ODEs.
+The underlying concept behind this approach is to treat the nonlinearities of the system as a source of uncertainty and as such, provided that these nonlinearities are quadratically bounded, a linear state feedback control gain can be synthesized by solving convex optimization problems.
+This idea has been utilized in \cite{Zecevic2004,BEFEKADU200591} and later on is extended to enhance power networks' transient dynamics \cite{Marinovici2013} and tackle parametric uncertainties via $\mathcal{H}_{\infty}$ control \cite{WANG2015155}.
+In addition to this, a decentralized control based on the LQR for improving small signal stability and providing sufficient damping is proposed in \cite{Singh2016}.
+Albeit the methods proposed in \cite{siljak2002robust,Elloumi2002,Marinovici2013} are not relying on any linearization either, they \textit{(i)} only consider active power transfer between generators and loads, \textit{(ii)} the model assumes a reduced network (generator buses only), and \textit{(iii)} the disturbances due to renewables uncertainty are not considered.